 State 3: Right Action

 If leadership takes the right initiative to build engagement, employees don’t just feel cared for but respond with more involvement.
 By clearly articulating the vision of the company and adopting a mentorship approach to management, the leader takes action to drive engagement but also build trust.
 It has a net positive effect on employee engagement.

-For States 2 and 3, implementing the survey is an essential part of the process.
+For States 2 and 3, implementing surveys is an essential part of the process.

-If you have ever worked for an organization that has at least 10 employees, you would have noticed that there is usually a mechanism in place to collect feedback.
-It can involve the good old suggestion box, where employees can write their feedback on a note and drop it in the box.
+If you’ve ever worked for an organization that has at least 10 employees, you’d have noticed there’s usually a mechanism in place to collect feedback.
+It might be the good old suggestion box, where employees can write their feedback on a note and drop it in the box.

 Of course, such a suggestion box has been digitized in many ways in today’s age.
-There are feedback channels created on work chat platforms like Slack, there are team meetings set aside for just feedback, and then there are employee engagement surveys.
+There are feedback channels created on work chat platforms like Slack, there are team meetings and automated tools intended expressly for feedback, and then there are employee engagement surveys.